 There are no "domra stores" in this world!
-We have these domras fabricated by a skilled Tibetan tailor in Nepal, based on a sample from Lama Wangdu's monastery.
-Some alterations were made based on the advice and experience of Lama Wangdu, Tsewong Rinpoche, Lama Pema and Lama Tobchen of Nepal.
+We have these domras fabricated by a skilled Tibetan tailor in Nepal, based on a number of differnt traditional desings as seen in monasteries in Nepal and Bhutan and owned by individual lamas.
 The unique solid silver or solid copper flaming skulls are made to order by our metalworker in Nepal, cast by the "lost wax process" and finished painstakingly by hand (i.e. there is no "mold" and they are not machine stamped).
 For serious practitioners of Chöd, these are a rare manifestation of the ancient secret tantric sciences, with unusual and unique properties.
 Once our current batch is gone, they will only be made to order, which can be a lengthy process.